bookofproofs/bookofproofs.github.io/_sources/history/20th-century/schmidt-wolfgang.md

 **Wolfgang Schmidt** is an Austrian mathematician who did his most important work in number theory.

 ### Mathematical Profile (Excerpt):
-* Wolfgang has a sister Dietlinde who married the mathematician Wilfried Nöbauer (1928-1988) on 9 December 1958.
 * Wolfgang attended schools in Vienna and by the time he was in the 3rd grade of "Middle School" his favourite subjects were mathematics and physics.
 * At the University of Vienna, Schmidt specialised in mathematics and physics.
 * Given this impressive collection of lecturers, it is not surprising that Schmidt should become interested in number theory.